 Zohrab A. Kaprielian Dean’s Chair in Engineering and Chester F. Dolley Professor of Chemical and Petroleum Engineering

-- 1974, Masters, Chemical Engineering, California Institute of Technology
+- 1979, Doctoral Degree, Chemical Engineering, California Institute of Technology

-- 1979, PhD, Chemical Engineering, California Institute of Technology
+- 1974, Master's Degree, Chemical Engineering, California Institute of Technology

 Yannis C. Yortsos was appointed Dean of the USC Viterbi School of Engineering in 2005.
 He is the Chester F. Dolley Professor of Chemical and Petroleum Engineering, and holds the Zohrab A. Kaprielian Dean’s Chair in Engineering.
 Yortsos is well known for his work on fluid flow, transport and reaction processes in porous and fractured media with applications to the recovery of subsurface fluids and soil remediation.
 He has been actively involved in the peer review of the Yucca Mountain Project for the disposal of high-level radioactive waste.